CoreyPhillipsOfficial/e-commerce-application/README.md

 THEN the data for each of these routes is displayed in a formatted JSON WHEN I test API POST, PUT, and DELETE routes in Insomnia Core THEN I am able to successfully create, update, and delete data in my database

+I'm working on an application that helps manage products.
+One category can have multiple products.
+One product can only have one category.
+A tag can have multiple products and a product can have multiple tags